afnleaf/pkautocalc/README.md

 ## ToDo

 ### Backend
+- metapaste database
-- colour gradient for xhko that factors in %chance, ex 2% chance to 2hko is worse than 99% (not until UI 2.0)
+- colour gradient for xhko that factors in %chance, ex 2% chance to 2hko is worse than 99% (UI 2.0)
 - sort results by xhko chance (UI 2.0)
-- environemnt file that propagates through frontend and backend with metapastes
+- environemnt file that propagates through frontend and backend with metapastes (just do db)
-- is there any way to multithread the calculation?
-- 55/60 bp acro?
 - lower/uppercase parsing

 ### Frontend